jarekjar/wanderoot/README.md

 ```

 This generates:
-- A portable Windows executable in the `release` directory
+- A Windows installer in the `release` directory
-- Named format: `Wanderoot-win32-x64-portable.exe`
+- Named format: `Wanderoot-Setup-x.x.x.exe`

 ## 🏗️ Project Structure